With Every Letter

 Real-life people mentioned in the book include Lt.
 Gen. Dwight Eisenhower, Gen. Henry “Hap” Arnold, Lt.
 Gen. Bernard “Monty” Montgomery, Field Marshal Erwin Rommel, Brig.
 Gen. David Grant, Major Tompkins of the 14th Fighter Group, Col. Wood Woolford, Lt.
 Gen. George Patton, and flight nurse Lt.
 Ruth Gardiner.

 Q: What was the inspiration for Tom’s dog, Sesame, in With Every Letter?

-A: I own a yellow lab named Daisy, who gets into all sorts of trouble.
+A: At the time I wrote this novel, we had a yellow lab named Daisy, who got into all sorts of trouble.
 My friends kept teasing me that I needed to include a dog in my next book.
 I did read multiple accounts of soldiers in North Africa and Italy adopting dogs.
 In Brave Men, Ernie Pyle described the attachment of the soldiers to their dogs as “the nearest thing to civilization in that weird foreign life of ours.”

 Then I saw this article on an exhibit at the National World War II Museum about war animals.
 The story lauded a dog named “Smoky, found in a foxhole in New Guinea, a mascot who became a war heroine when engineers needed to run 70 feet of telegraph wire through an 8-inch culvert under an airfield.
 Cpl.
 William Wynne, who had adopted Smoky and taught her many tricks, tied one end of the wire to Smoky’s collar and had his buddies hold Smoky at one end of the culvert while he called her from the other.”